AtmosSci-DLESM/DLESyM/zenodo/README.md

 ## File descriptions

-`first5_1000yr_retrieval.sh` - downloads the first 5 years of a 1000 year simulation with DLESyM.
+`first5_1000yr_retrieval.sh`: downloads the first 5 years of a 1000-year simulation with DLESyM.

-`last5_1000yr_retrieval.sh` - downloads the last 5 years of a 1000 year simulation with DLESyM.
+`last5_1000yr_retrieval.sh`: downloads the last 5 years of a 1000-year simulation with DLESyM.
 Note that because of limits of datetime[ns] encoding in the `step` dimension, times have been aliased to 2112-2117.

+`era5_z500_2017-2022_retrieval.sh`: era5 data interpolated into a 1-degree lat-lon mesh.
+Used as a reference fore seasonal cycles.

+`hpx64_lat-lon_ref_retrieval.sh`: download the reference lat-lon coordinates for each hpx64 point.

+`skill_forecast_retrieval.sh`: download 16-day forecasts for 105 initialization between years 2016 and 2017.

-`analysis_caches.sh` - downloads zipped analysis caches.
+`analysis_caches.sh`: downloads zipped analysis caches.
 Required for quick recreation of plots and curves presented in paper.
 Exclude for full replication of results.

-`era5_z500_2017-2022_retrieval.sh` - era5 data interpolated into a 1-degree lat-lon mesh.
-Used as a reference fore seasonal cycles.